 Shereen Inayatulla, Board Co-Chair (pronouns: they/she) is an Associate Professor of English at York College, CUNY in Jamaica, Queens.
 Her areas of research include Literacy Studies, Autoethnography, and Gender and Queer Theory.
 She is an active member of the York College Alliance for Gender and Sexual Equality as well as the LGBTQ Task Force and serves as the Writing Program Director.
 Her work has appeared in publications such as the Journal of Basic Writing, Changing English, and the Journal of Lesbian Studies.

-George Lam is an assistant professor of music at York College (CUNY), where he teaches courses in music theory and composition.
+George Lam is an assistant professor of music at York College, where he teaches courses in music theory and composition.
 George studied music at Boston University, the Peabody Conservatory, and Duke University, where he received his PhD.
-George is interested in works that intersect music, theater, and the documentary process, and current projects include Shrewsbury Fair for Oak Middle School in Shrewsbury, Massachusetts, and The Emigrants for the cello-percussion duo New Morse Code.
-George is also a co-artistic director of Rhymes With Opera, an NYC-based ensemble that commissions and produces new operas.
+George is interested in works that intersect music, theater, and the documentary process, and is currently working on The Emigrants, a documentary work for the cello-percussion duo New Morse Code.
+George Lam is the 2018 composer-in-residence at the Chautauqua Opera Company, and also serves as a co-artistic director of Rhymes With Opera, an NYC-based ensemble that commissions and produces new operas.

 Helen Deborah Lewis is Assistant Professor of Theater at The Boston Conservatory at Berklee where she teaches queer and gender studies, drag performance, theatre history, and dramatic theory.
 She has presented at numerous national academic conferences, including the American Society for Theatre Research, the Mid-America Theatre Conference, the Canadian Association for Theatre Research, and the Popular Culture Association.
 She recently published a chapter in Twenty-First Century Musicals: From Stage to Screen, (London: Routledge, 2017).
 Last April, she was a featured speaker on drag pedagogy at the TedX-Berklee Conference in Valencia, Spain.
 Lewis holds a Ph.D. from Tufts University.